 - 1 regular wine glass of REAL Royal Flush = 30 calories*

+The amount of calories in kombucha is about a fourth or maybe even a fifth of your regular glass of wine.
 To give you that fast food perspective, it would take you nearly 17 wine glasses of REAL Royal Flush to reach the calories in a Big Mac.
 It’d taste pretty amazing, but you’d probably find yourself bloated and frequenting the toilet before you got anywhere close.

 Obesity Strategy: making healthier choices